-The Federation are expanding and Avon has decided that the planet Helotrix holds the key.
+The Federation is beginning to expand agaim and Avon has decided that the planet Helotrix holds the key.
 The native species, the Helots, are once again Federation members after a long period of resistance and Avon is keen to find out why their resolve crumbled so quickly.
 Dayna and Tarrant teleport down to the surface but quickly lose contact with Scorpio.
 The arrival of Federation Commissioner Sleer further complicates matters ….

 Traitor is the most anonymous of Robert Holmes’ four Blakes 7 scripts.
 Lacking the flamboyant characterisation of Gambit and Orbit or the rock-solid narrative of Killer, it’s simply there – solid enough, but a little uninspiring and never likely to be anybody’s favourite.
 There’s some nice dialogue, but maybe Holmes felt straightjacketed by the various story elements he was required to include (the pacification drug Pylene-50 which becomes a running theme and Commissioner Sleer, who turns out to be, shock horror, Servalan).
 It’s also a pity that his original title – A Land Fit For Helots – was rejected in favour of the descriptive, but dull, Traitor.